 After several years of uncertainty, sports gambling is a sure bet in Massachusetts.

-Gov. Charlie Baker signed a bill to legalize sports betting Wednesday, officially joining a wave of states that moved to allow wagering on everything from the Super Bowl to college athletics after the Supreme Court struck down a federal ban in 2018.
+Gov. Charlie Baker signed a bill to legalize sports betting this past summer, officially joining a wave of states that moved to allow wagering on everything from the Super Bowl to college athletics after the Supreme Court struck down a federal ban in 2018.

-According to the American Gaming Association, the new law makes Massachusetts the 36th state in the U.S. to legalize sports betting.
+According to the American Gaming Association, the new law made Massachusetts the 36th state in the U.S. to legalize sports betting.

 Who's allowed to bet?